yaruopooner/ac-clang/readme.md

 If there is a CFLAGS of updated after the session creation , there is a need to update the CFLAGS of the session .

-    (setq ac-clang-cflags CFLAGS)
+    (setq clang-server-cflags CFLAGS)
-    (ac-clang-update-cflags)
+    (clang-server-update-cflags)

 When you do this, CFLAGS of the session will be updated.

 This has the same effect.
-But (ac-clang-update-cflags) is small cost than following.
+But (clang-server-update-cflags) is small cost than following.

     (ac-clang-deactivate)
     (ac-clang-activate)